chrscmpl/TheOdinProject/Foundations/4.CSS-Foundations/3.The-Box-Model/Knowledge-Check.md

 ## **From inside to outside, what is the order of box-model properties?**

-First the is the space occupied by the actual content of the element, after that there is **padding**, which represents the space between the content and the **border** of the element, and outside of the border there is **margin**, which represents the minimum space there must be between the element and other elements on the page.
+First there is the space occupied by the actual content of the element, after that there is **padding**, which represents the space between the content and the **border** of the element, and outside of the border there is **margin**, which represents the minimum space there must be between the element and other elements on the page.

 ---